gburgett/XFlat/README.md

 > But I also need to query my POJOs by arbitrary criteria.

 Looks like you need a database.
-Take a look at Derby or Sql Lite
+Take a look at db4o or Sql Lite

-> Well I don't really have that much data, and it's not very relational.
-> It would be really nice to just keep it in a flat file.
+> Well I'd prefer not to have to deal with Sql, and my application is commercial.

 Oh, well in that case XFlat is for you!